zephyrproject-rtos/trusted-firmware-m/platform/ext/readme.md

  - `SST_SECTOR_SIZE`
    Defines the size of the flash sectors.
  - `SST_NBR_OF_SECTORS`
-   Defines the number of sectors avilable for the secure area.
+   Defines the number of sectors available for the secure area.
  - `FLASH_DEV_NAME`
    Specifies the flash device used by BL2 and SST.
  - `SST_FLASH_PROGRAM_UNIT`
    Defines the smallest flash programmable unit in bytes.
+ - `SST_MAX_ASSET_SIZE`
+   Defines the maximum asset size to be stored in the SST area.
+ - `SST_NUM_ASSETS`
+   Defines the maximum number of assets to be stored in the SST area.

 **Note**: The sectors must be consecutive.